 Cozumel is a small island on Mexico’s Yucatán Peninsula, just an hour away from Playa Del Carmen and two hours from Cancun.
 The island is much more laid back then Cancun and Playa Del Carmen, so it’s a great place to go if you need a break from that party scene.

 Cozumel is one of the best places to go diving in the western hemisphere.
 The ocean surrounding it is part of the second-largest barrier reef in the world and the water is crystal clear.
 At the time of visiting I wasn’t certified to dive but still had a great experience snorkeling through the colorful reefs right off the beach.
 If you want to become certified to dive, Cozumel has a ton of dive shops that can teach you.
+If you’re a diver, Cozumel should definitely be on your Mexico bucket list!

 Even if you just don’t want to get in the water, there are miles of white sand to relax on and soak up the sun.
 Cozumel (or Mexico in general) is a great tropical island paradise for North Americas to visit as it’s close by and very cheap to fly too.